mseminatore/TeslaJS/README.md

 	portal 			 - the URI for the OAuth-based API portal API_CALL_LEVEL 	 - log all API calls
-	API_RETURN_LEVEL - log all API calls and completions API_LOG_ALL 	 - the highest level of logging streamingColumns - an array of the available streaming columns
+	API_RETURN_LEVEL - log all API calls and completions API_BODY_LEVEL   - log calls and completions as well as the body of POST commands API_LOG_ALL 	 - the highest level of logging streamingColumns - an array of the available streaming columns